Sadiq-Qaid/Image-Processing-lab/README.md

 # 6)Develop a program to create an image from 2D array (create an
 # array of random size and density values).
+# Description:
+For a two-dimensional array, in order to reference every element, we must use two nested loops.
+This gives us a counter variable for every column and every row in the matrix. int cols = 10; int rows = 10; int [] [] myArray = new int [cols] [rows]; // Two nested loops allow us to visit every spot in a 2D array Creating Arrays.
+You can create an array by using the new operator with the following syntax − Syntax arrayRefVar = new dataType[arraySize]; The above statement does two things − It creates an array using new dataType[arraySize].
+It assigns the reference of the newly created array to the variable arrayRefVar.
 # Code

 import numpy